-Acknowledgments This work was partly supported by the ANR projects ProSe (decision ANR-2010-VERS-004-01) and HPAC (ANR-11-BS02-013).
+Acknowledgments.
+This work was partly supported by the ANR projects ProSe (decision ANR-2010-VERS-004-01), HPAC (ANR-11-BS02-013) and the support of the "Digital Trust" Chair from the University of Auvergne Foundation.
+We also thank Dorian Arnaud, Jean-Baptiste Gheeraert, Maud Lefevre, Simon Moura and Jérémy Pouzet for spotting an error in the description of our first attack in [DDL13].